The Hollybush is one of Redbourn's hidden gems, often missed by the passing visitor but much appreciated by those who know it.

 Church End is one of the prettiest streets in Redbourn and boasts no less than 11 Listed Buildings, including both St Mary’s Church and the Hollybush itself (AS FEATURED IN "VILLAGE OF THE YEAR" with Penelope Keith on Channel 4 in January 2018).

 The Hollybush caters for locals and occasional visitors alike, with space for 20 cars to the rear of the building and you will always be assured of a warm welcome.
-With seats for our ACCLAIMED SUNDAY LUNCH on Easter Sunday selling fast, be sure to ring and book yours NOW!
+Join us for one of our ACCLAIMED SUNDAY LUNCHES, but it is best to book in advance to ensure we can cater for your needs.

 The Hollybush offers something for everyone – our older visitors enjoy the atmosphere and youngsters like the traditional feel of the two bars and dining area – a 16th Century building featuring warm coloured furnishings and lots of exposed beams.
 Just mind your head as some of the beams are very low!